Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kentucky Insights & Trends

-- Kentucky is 6-4 against the spread and 6-4 overall over its past 10 games.
+- Kentucky has a 6-4 record against the spread while going 6-4 overall in its last 10 games.

-- The Kentucky Wildcats have gone over the total in six of their past 10 outings.

-- The 74.6 points per game the Kentucky Wildcats record are 5.7 more points than the Kansas State Wildcats give up (68.9).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.